michaelthood/PillCount/README.md

 # PillCount
 <#Physician Assistan/nurse counts the patients controlled substances
-Purpose of program is to make sure the patiens pill count is correct next step and not yet programmed is to add dates that the next 3 prescriptions can be filled on another nicety would be different statements if the patient has more meds that supposed to instead of negative numbers.
+Purpose of program is to make sure the patients pill count is correct next step and not yet programmed is to add dates for the next 3 prescriptions that they can be filled another nicety would be different statements if the patient has more meds that supposed to instead of negative numbers.
 I will do this next.

-To implement code, in the search bar, type ISE and click on <Run as administrator>.
+To implement code, in the search bar, type ISE and click on
+<Run as administrator>.
 This will bring up Powershell.
 At the prompt type Set-ExecutionPolicy remotesigned Click yes to all.